davidrb/opqbox2/README.md

   * Resistor divider for measurement.
   * Shielded resistors for divider.

-Question: Is it possible to add a shielding can/ PCB moat to this in a safe way?
+Question: Is it possible to add a shielding can/PCB moat to this in a safe way?

 Additional design documents
 ---------------------------